by Per Bothner (SRFI 163), Peter McGoron (design), John Cowan (editor and steward)

 Whitespace is permitted before either the lower bounds or

-the list of array elements.
+the list of array elements or both,

 A single space before the datum